 Eluna is a public, 501(c)(3) non-profit organization with a mission to provide comfort, hope, and healing to families affected by loss and addiction.

-The whole website is chock-full of grief resources for all age ranges and issues.
+The whole website is chock-full of grief support options for widows of all age ranges and issues.
 I am amazed at the breadth and depth of information available.

 But the most valuable thing I found was the National Bereavement Resource Guide that compiles grief organizations by state and local resources.

 Just click on your region/state and view a PDF of available grief organizations and grief camps right in your area.

 What’s more, the whole website is a plethora of information for widows.
 So don’t just stop at the grief support options.
 Check out all of the widow resources and ways to get involved.

 However, if you can’t find a regional grief support option, considering starting a chapter yourself!